d-becker/dbd/DEVELOPER_GUIDE.md

 `component_builder.ComponentImageBuilder` interface, but that is not enough in itself as additional configuration and resource files need to be provided, too.

+Instead of directly implementing the `ComponentImageBuilder` interface, it is much easier to use the `default_component_image_builder.DefaultComponentImageBuilder` class, which is sufficient in most cases.
+For more information on  how it can be used, see its class documentation.

 ### The component module and the component\_builder.ComponentImageBuilder interface
 Each component image builder must provide a python module that has the same name as the component - exactly the same character string that is specified as the component name in the _BuildConfiguration_ file - therefore, component names